 Finally, the letter calls on all citizens of Mozambique to care for our common home by accepting the responsibility we have towards one another, to take action in our personal, social, economic and political lives to defend land rights and to not accept a model of development that privileges profit to the detriment of human dignity.

 “We must not accept a society whose economy is centered on the idolatry of money.
 Let us not collaborate with an economy that kills.
 Let’s try to consume the local produce produced by our farmers, by our neighbors.
 We should not accept a consumerist lifestyle model.
 We must not accept and assist the massive destruction of the flowers, plants and animals.”

 It is a message that extends to us all, and on this anniversary of Laudato Si’ we must take concrete steps to ensure that land grabs and other injustices against the Earth and its people cease, and that all, including future generations, can live in harmony with nature.

-See below in attachment the full pastoral letter (available in Portuguese only).
+See below in attachment the full pastoral letter (available in Portuguese and English).